Relative Explanations for Contextual Problems with Endogenous Uncertainty: An Application to Competitive Facility Location: Application to Choice-based CFLP

+Objective~\eqref{eq:c1} follows the general structure introduced in \eqref{eq:costfunction}.
+The first term corresponds to the $\ell_1$ dissimilarity measure and promotes sparse deviations of the transformed covariates $\phi(\contV)$ from their factual values.
+The second term represents the Wasserstein regularization, expressed through the optimal transport variables $\pi^n$, and penalizes discrepancies between the factual and counterfactual choice distributions.
+Constraints~\eqref{eq:w1}-\eqref{eq:w3} impose the Wasserstein distance by ensuring a valid transport plan.
+Constraints~\eqref{eq:relative_cap} guarantee that the captured demand is at least an $\alpha$-fraction of the factual captured demand.
+Constraint~\eqref{eq:budget1} defines the budget, and Constraint~\eqref{eq:dspace} ensures that the solution $\bm{z}$ lies in the desired space.
+We assume that the desired space corresponds to configurations in which a subset of the binary variables $z_d$ are fixed to 1.
+Constraint~\eqref{eq:domainf} restricts the transformed covariates to their feasible set, i.e., the values of $\phi(\bm x)$ attainable by a feasible covariate $\bm x \in \mathcal{X}$.
+This set encodes, in the transformed space, any restrictions imposed on the covariates (for instance, bounds on $\bm x$).

+Feasibility of \eqref{eq:RE1} depends on the attainable range of the transformed covariates $\phi_d(\contV)$.
+In particular, if $\phi_d(\contV)$ is unbounded from above (e.g., when $\mathcal{X}=\mathbb{R}^{d_x}_+$ and $\bar v_d$ is linear), then for any feasible $\bm{z}$ satisfying the budget constraint, the relative performance constraint \eqref{eq:relative_cap} can always be satisfied by increasing $\phi_d(\contV)$ sufficiently.
+Moreover, for a given $\bm{z}$ and $\contV$, the Wasserstein distance can always be computed.
+If the covariate domain $\mathcal{X}$ is bounded, feasibility depends on whether the target factor $\alpha$ lies within the achievable performance range.

-We closely follow the reformulation in \citet{haase2009discrete} to write a mixed integer bilinear reformulation.
-Compared to the original reformulation, we add constraints ensuring the correct definition of the MNL model given that in our case the contextual covariates are variables and not fixed.
-Let $w_{nd}$ and $\ u_{ne}$ be non-negative decision variables, calculating relative counterfactual explanations is equivalent to solving the following bilinear optimization problem:
+We follow closely the reformulation in \citet{haase2009discrete} to obtain a mixed integer bilinear reformulation.
+Compared to the original reformulation, we add constraints to ensure the correct definition of the MNL model, given that in our case the covariates are variables rather than fixed parameters.
+Let $w_{nd}$ and $\ u_{ne}$ be non-negative decision variables, then calculating relative counterfactual explanations is equivalent to solving the following bilinear optimization problem: